 Group II plants are low-grown.
 The stems only rarely have a leaf and both stem and basal leaves are usually entire.
 The pubescence on leaves and stems is dominated by multibranched, stalked cruciform and sometimes stellate hairs.
 The infrutescence elongates only slightly and rarely occupies more than 1/3 of the stem length.
 Fruits are mostly elliptic.
 They are regularly pubescent with forked, multibranched, stalked cruciform and/or stellate hairs.
 This is a plant of the higher mountains of Scandinavia and higher and interior parts of Iceland, possibly also of the Faeroes, and it is the single plant of the group on Jan Mayen and Bjørnøya.
 On Spitsbergen and surrounding islands, it is the predominant form except for the lower altitudes in the inner fjord districts where it is replaced by group I plants.

-The correct scientific names of the two species currently (and here) going by the names D. glabella and D. norvegica are undecided.
-Even if both species may be polyphyletic, they are usually distinctly different morphologically and also differ in ploidy levels (D. glabella is octoploid with 2n = 64, D. norvegica is hexaploid with 2n = 48).
+The correct scientific names of the two species currently (and here) going by the names D. hirta and D. rupestris are undecided.
+Even if both species may be polyphyletic, they are usually distinctly different morphologically and also differ in ploidy levels (D. hirta is octoploid with 2n = 64, D. rupestris is hexaploid with 2n = 48).
 The earliest name in the group is D. hirta L. from 1759, a name not yet connected to a designated type.
-The original material (in the Linnaean Herbarium in London) consists of several parts, some belonging to current D. glabella and D. norvegica, some perhaps not identifiable to species.
-Russian authors have generally accepted D. hirta as the correct and priority name for current D. glabella, whereas European authors until the last decades have applied the name D. daurica DC. from 1821, based on a plant from Dahuria (the districts around Lake Baikal in S Siberia) and American and recent European authors have applied the name D. glabella Pursh from 1813 based on a North American plant.
-All agree now that the names D. daurica and D. glabella refer to the same plant, and the name D. glabella has priority among them.
-If the name D. hirta is typified on one of the Linnaean parts corresponding to this plant, it will have priority for what we currently name D. glabella.
+The original material (in the Linnaean Herbarium in London) consists of several parts, some belonging to D. hirta and D. rupestris, some perhaps not identifiable to species.
+Russian authors have generally accepted D. hirta as the correct and priority name, whereas European authors until the last decades have applied the name D. daurica DC. from 1821, based on a plant from Dahuria (the districts around Lake Baikal in S Siberia) and American and recent European authors have applied the name D. glabella Pursh from 1813 based on a North American plant.
+All agree now that the names D. daurica DC. and D. glabella Pursh refer to the same plant.
+If the name D. hirta is typified on one of the Linnaean parts corresponding to this plant, it will have priority, and we have now chosen this solution.
 However, also the name D. norvegica is included in this problem.

-The name Draba norvegica Gunnerus from 1776 was based on a Norwegian plant described by Oeder in Flora Danica in 1764 as “Draba pyrenaica (?)”.
-There is no herbarium material, and the holotype is therefore the illustration in Flora Danica.
-This shows a plant much different from the current concept of D. norvegica but fitting well with the current concept of D. glabella.
+Gunnerus’ name Draba norvegica from 1776 was based on a Norwegian plant described by Oeder in Flora Danica in 1764 as “Draba pyrenaica (?)”.
+There is no herbarium material, and the holotype (i.e., the only available type specimen) is therefore the illustration in Flora Danica.
+This shows a plant much different from the current concept of D. norvegica but fitting well with the current concept of D. hirta.
 This means that the name D. norvegica may become another and early link in the chain D. hirta L. 1759 – D. norvegica Gunnerus 1776 – D. glabella Pursh 1813 – D. daurica DC.
-1821, and it may be the priority name for that species if it proves impossible to typify the Linnaean name D. hirta unambiguously.
-In any case, the name D. norvegica is probably not available for the species currently going by that name (i.e., our D. norvegica ‘Gunnerus’).
-The alternative name is D. rupestris W.T.Aiton from 1812, based on plants from the British Isles, but we have not seen any type material for that name.
+1821.
+The name D. norvegica is probably not available for the species currently going by that name.
+The alternative name, which we have chosen here, is D. rupestris W.T.Aiton from 1812, based on plants from the British Isles.

 Alsos, I.G., Müller, E. & Eidesen, P.B.
 2013.
 Germinating seeds or bulbils in 87 of 113 tested Arctic species indicate potential for ex situ seed bank storage. – Polar Biology 36: 819–830.
 Doi 10.1007/s00300-013-1307-7.